 - During our RIT days, U Win Thein (M67) was a super energetic organizer and a prime mover.

-- He co-founded the Magazine for the RIT Mechanical Engineering Association.
+- Co-founded the Magazine for the RIT Mechanical Engineering Association.

-- He suggested to name the main gate as “U Lu Paw Gate” (after the famous cartoon character from “Burma Star”).
+- Suggested to name the main gate as “U Lu Paw Gate” (after the famous cartoon character from “Burma Star”).

-- He organized ad hoc “mini-festivals” for the freshers and the junior students.
+- Organized ad hoc “mini-festivals” for the freshers and the junior students.

-- He worked for Sittaung Paper Mill and PCIC.
+- Worked for Sittaung Paper Mill and PCIC.

 - After retiring from government service, he founded a successful business.

 - Sad to note that he did not live long enough to see the world-wide SPZPs, Swel Daw Yeik Foundation, Alumni Association, “History of University Engineering Education in Burma/Myanmar”, and Shwe YaDu.